 She feels the sand shift behind her and knows that the specter has left her alone.

 "What's wrong?
-Aren't gonna cry about your friends?"
+Aren't gonna cry about your friends leaving you?"

-She ignores Grimmjow's taunting but still turns to face gleaming azure eyes.
+She ignores Grimmjow's taunting but still turns to face his gleaming azure eyes.

 Sensing that he isn't going to get a rise out of her today, he gives an annoyed humph and asks, "In case you forgot, you were the one who called for me.
 What do ya want?"